jxtngx/intro-to-post-training/README.md

 Since yaml is a way to define key-value pairs, Python will treat the config as a dictionary, making the values accessible via the section keys, and able to be passed to the Recipe as arguments.

-If we create a custom config, we can use the `torchtune` CLI to validate the config with the following command:
+If we create a custom config, we can use the torchtune CLI to validate the config with the following command:

 ```bash
 tune validate <CONFIG FILE PATH>
 ```

 > [!NOTE]
-> `torchtune` uses [OmegaConf](https://omegaconf.readthedocs.io) to parse the config files
+> torchtune uses [OmegaConf](https://omegaconf.readthedocs.io) to parse the config files

 ### Recipes

 > [!TIP]
 > see the [torchtune docs](https://pytorch.org/torchtune/stable/index.html) for more information on Recipes

-Pre-built Recipes in `torchtune` are Python interfaces (Classes) that prepare the model, data, and training loop for the tuning run, and manage the training loop – including saving the checkpoint when tuning is complete, and handling post-tuning cleanup.
+Pre-built Recipes are Python interfaces (Classes) that can be used to prepare the data, model, and checkpointer, and manage the training loop, including post-experiment tasks like saving the final checkpoint and shutting down the experiment manager.
 Recipes are [`FTRecipeInterface`](https://github.com/pytorch/torchtune/blob/80da6a5dae23a201595d07041c12ffde830332d7/torchtune/recipe_interfaces.py#L10) classes, with several base methods shown below:

 ```python